 — Jamie Lepard, LifeLabs Business Continuity Program Manager

-Building a “speak up” culture can (as our customers have seen) 10x employee engagement!
+Building a culture where employees feel comfortable to “speak up” (also called a “speak up culture”) can, as our customers have seen, 10x employee engagement!

 The goal of this relationship is that by implementing Swae’s AI-empowered technology platform, LifeLabs will get more ideas from their stakeholders, include more voices, and raise the quality, intelligence, and legitimacy of decisions.
 By removing the barriers to inclusion, the process they will reveal.
 Doing so will boost engagement and all of these things have a long-lasting impact on morale, culture, and performance.

 At the most basic level, we are a high-tech suggestion box that can’t be ignored.
 Unlike the old school suggestion boxes that collected more dust than ideas, helps organizations create a competitive idea marketplace to source from, evaluate, and improve upon the ideas in a collaborative manner.